OlivettiGiovanni/Software_project/README.md

-# Software_project
+# Polynomial fitting of a given degree

+#Description
 The idea is to realize a program that allows a good degree of automization in fitting and plotting experimental data in a personalized way.
 The program can be useful for fast and preliminary data analysis, but also for the production of complete simple plots that can be shown in a daily report.
-The personalization regards the choice of the degree of the fitting polynomial (degree = 2 if we need a simple linear fit) and in the specification for the plot features (scale, x and y caption, title, legenda, gird, uncertainty caps etc..).
-Intermeadiate functions are useful to extract data from a csv file, do some basic manipulations or extract variables as arrays from pandas dataframe.
+The personalization regards the choice of the degree of the fitting polynomial and in the specification for the plot features (scale, x and y caption, title, legenda, gird, uncertainty caps etc..).
+Intermeadiate functions are useful to extract data from a csv file, perform some basic manipulations or extract variables as arrays from pandas dataframe.

+#Usage
+To run the program:
+- open the file "polyfit_global.py" in your editor
+- adjust the config file "polyfit_config.ini", chosing the data you want to fit and the features you prefer
+- run "polyfit_global.py": the variables and the plot will appear in your editor

+The config file must be in the same folder of "polyfit_global.py"

+To run a test:
+- write "pytest! test_polyfit_data" on the editor terminal

+The libraries used in the program are:
+- pandas: to manage and generate DataFrame, useful in the operation of extraction and management of data
+- numpy: to work with np.polyfit function and use multidimensional arrays structure
+- math: to check for NaN or infinte values that can raise ValueError during the execution
+- matplotlib: to personalize the plot
+- configparser: to use the config file as a reference input
+-
+The libraries used for the testing activity are:
+- pytest: to check the correct raise of error for given input variables
+- hypothesis: to find edge cases in the proposed unit tests
+- statistics: to determine the average of the element of an array

+#Operations and cases

 The data to be fitted are taken from a .csv file and are identified through the headline of each correspondent column in the .csv file.